Lebanese liquidity crisis

-The Lebanese liquidity crisis is an ongoing financial crisis affecting Lebanon, that became fully apparent in August 2019, and was further exacerbated by both the COVID-19 pandemic in Lebanon (which began in 2020) and the 2020 Beirut port explosion.
-The roots of the crisis run deep and the country experienced liquidity shortages in the years prior to 2019 but the full extent of the fragility of the economy were concealed by the financial engineering of the governor of the central bank.
-Lebanon's crisis was worsened by U.S. sanctions targeting Syria's government and Iran-backed Hezbollah.
+The Lebanese liquidity crisis is an ongoing financial crisis affecting Lebanon, that became fully apparent in August 2019, and was further exacerbated by the COVID-19 pandemic in Lebanon (which began in February 2020), the 2020 Beirut port explosion and the Russian invasion of Ukraine.
+The country experienced liquidity shortages in the years prior to 2019 but the full extent of the fragility of the economy was concealed through financial engineering by the governor of the central bank.
+Lebanon's crisis was worsened by sanctions targeting Syria's former government and Iran-backed Hezbollah, which intensified under Donald Trump.

+The currency was devalued by over 98% between January 2023 and March 2024, with an annual inflation rate of 221.3% in 2023.
+Public services have collapsed; without using a private generator, households can expect only an hour or so of power a day.
+Shortages of drinking water have contributed to disease outbreaks, including the first cholera cases in decades.
+Parents are sending their children to orphanages because they cannot feed them.
+A growing number of citizens have resorted to armed robbery as the only way to extract their own deposits (now vastly reduced in real terms) from banks when they desperately need to pay for basic services such as healthcare.
+The collapse of Lebanon, formerly known as the "Paris of the Middle East", has been described by Western media as one of the most devastating and worst financial recessions since at least the 19th century.

 Background

-Since 1997, the Lebanese pound has been pegged to the U.S. dollar at a rate of £L1,507.5 per US$1.
-The stability of the pound has been the cornerstone of the Lebanese central bank policy for over two decades.
-It was meant to bring about much-needed stability to the country after a severe devaluation of the Lebanese pound following the end of the Lebanese Civil War.
+From 1997 to October 2019, the Lebanese lira was pegged to the US dollar at a rate of £L1,507.5 to the US dollar.
+The stability of the lira was the cornerstone of the Lebanese central bank policy for over two decades.
+It was meant to bring about much-needed stability to the country after a severe devaluation of the Lebanese pound following the end of the Lebanese Civil War (1975–1990).

-Lebanon's post-war economy relied on different sources of foreign currency inflows that were critical to maintain this artificial exchange rate: tourism, real estate, remittances from a diaspora made up of over ten million individuals, a very large financial sector that offered depositors much appreciated anonymity through banking secrecy and high interest rates.
-These inflows were critical to fund the large trade deficit and the ever growing public debt.
+The economy of Lebanon in the post-war period relied on different sources of foreign currency inflows that were critical to maintain this currency peg: tourism, real estate, remittances from the diaspora, a financial sector that offered depositors anonymity through banking secrecy and high interest rates.
+These inflows were critical to fund the large trade deficit and the growing public debt.